Tetr4/Tetr4.github.io/_posts/2022-05-20-android-crypto.md

 # Biometric auth
 You can show a biometric authentication dialog with the [androidx biometric library](https://developer.android.com/training/sign-in/biometric-auth).
 You can use this as a simple dialog with a success and error callback.
 It supports multiple authentication strengths (i.e. fingerprints, face unlock, swipe pattern, unlock PIN, etc.), depending on Android API level.

 However you can also use it to protect a `SecretKey`, so user authentication is required before the key can be used for encrypting or decrypting.
-When using the biometric prompt like this, you can only use `BIOMETRIC_STRONG` authentication, so a fallback non-biometric credentials (PIN) is not allowed and it will not work on older devices.
+When using the biometric prompt like this, you can only use `BIOMETRIC_STRONG` authentication, so a fallback to non-biometric credentials (PIN) is not allowed and it will not work on older devices.

 To use it like this there are multiple steps to complete:
 1. Check that authentication is possible (user has fingerprints enrolled) with `biometricManager.canAuthenticate(BIOMETRIC_STRONG)`